kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 At the end of the week you will need to submit:

-- Milestones 1 (group SDL plan)
+- Milestones 1 - group learning plan
-- Milestone 3 (reflection of your experience)
 - Learning self-evaluation and peer evaluations
-- Video presentation about your SDL project (max length: 10 minutes)
+- Milestone 3 - Video presentation about your SDL project (max length: 10 minutes)
+- Written reflection on the group learning experience (max word count: 500 words)

 ---

 ## How to Submit Your Assignments

+All written assignments will need to be submitted in Gradescope by their stated duedate.

+[insert Gradescope submission details]

+You will also need to submit a link to your assignment in the Woolf platform, so we have the academic record of your submission.

-[insert details]
+[insert Woolf submission details]

-Simple assignment to practice submitting work
+---